What it is?

-If we are able to assist you, we will ask you to complete our Background Information Form (this can be downloaded here).
+If we are able to assist you, we will ask you to complete our Family Law (Property) Legal Clinic Background Information Form.

-Once that it is returned we will add you to our Waiting List and be in touch when a Legal Clinic appointment becomes available.
+Once the completed form has been returned we will add you to our Waiting List and be in touch when a Legal Clinic appointment becomes available.

-If for any reason you are unable to complete the Background Information Form, please contact our Service and we can go through it with you over the phone.
+If for any reason you are unable to complete the Background Information Form, please contact our Service and we can go through it with you over the phone or discuss other alternatives.